The Sanctuary is rich in

 site of a past circuit court, complete with hanging tree!

 In the spring and summer months, to raise money to support the horses, the

-Sanctuary offers 2 and 3-day weekend pack trips to the public.
-We also offer a 4 day cattle drive.
-Each day ride the trails created by the wild horses and burros through pine and
+Sanctuary offers In the spring and summer months on Saturdays, the sanctuary offers two different 3-hour picnic rides.
+Each day, ride the trails created by the wild horses and burros through pine and

 oak-studded hills and Volcanic Rock out croppings--a bit of paradise dotted with meadows, woods, creeks,